Skip to Content

 Who Can File a Wrongful Death Claim in Florida?

 In Florida, the personal representative of the deceased person's estate is typically the one who initiates the wrongful death claim.
 The personal representative is often named in the deceased person's will or appointed by the court.
-This representative files the claim on behalf of the surviving family members who are entitled to compensation.
+This representative files the claim on behalf of the surviving family members entitled to compensation.

 The Florida Wrongful Death Act defines who can be considered a survivor and, therefore, eligible to participate in the lawsuit.
 These potential beneficiaries typically include: